 Mali is less safe than it used to be but can be crossed with vigilance south of Segou.

 Diesel from around 585 CFA/litre – more in remote towns.
 Petrol is 695 CFA.

 More than you think.

 No consulate in UK – nearest are 487 ave.
-Moliere, Bruxelles or Consulat du Mali 64 rue Pelleport, 75020 Paris, 75020, Paris (visa took 30 mins in February, 2010) See this post from 2010.
+Moliere, Bruxelles or Consulat du Mali 64 rue Pelleport, 75020 Paris, 75020, Paris.
 Download visa forms below.
 It can take up to 2-3 days from when they get it.
-Useful visa agency in NL (up to half the price of Brit agencies)
+Useful visa agency in NL (was up to half the price of Brit agencies)

 The Mali consulate in Rabat (Morocco).

 GPS N33 58.7′ W06 50.0′

 a few doors down from the Mauritanian embassy

 There is also a Mali consulate in Nouakchott

 Ave de Palais des Congres